AI-Driven Inventory Optimization & Demand Forecasting

 Remaining Useful Life Prediction of Turbofan Engines Using LSTM Networks with Piecewise Linear Target Labeling

-- Deep LSTM Architecture: Designed a stacked LSTM network (128 & 64 units) with Dropout regularization to capture long-term temporal dependencies in complex multivariate time-series data4.
+- Deep LSTM Architecture: Engineered a stacked LSTM network (128 & 64 units) with Dropout regularization to model long-term temporal dependencies in multivariate sensor data.

-- Results: The model achieved a Root Mean Squared Error (RMSE) of 14.03 and an R2 score of 0.88 on the FD001 test set, demonstrating superior performance over baseline models6.
+- Results: Achieved a Root Mean Squared Error (RMSE) of 13.87 on the FD001 test set, outperforming standard baselines with a robust and deployable architecture.

 Tech Stack